 Advertisement

-If you’re living with age-related macular degeneration (AMD), you know about the importance of monitoring for vision changes at home.
-In addition, regularly visiting your eye doctor for follow-up appointments is key to preserving your vision and keeping your eyes healthy.
+If you’re living with age-related macular degeneration (AMD), regular appointments with your eye care provider are essential to protecting your vision and keeping your eyes healthy.

-• Monitoring AMD progression.
-Follow your eye doctor’s advice on how often you should be checked.
-While you should visit your eye doctor any time you notice a change in your vision, AMD can cause damage even before your vision is affected.
-When you visit your eye doctor, they can look at the macula of your eyes to determine if AMD has progressed—and treat it accordingly.
+While you should contact your eye care provider any time you notice a change in your vision, AMD can cause damage even before your vision is affected.
+When you visit your provider, they can examine the macula to determine if AMD has progressed.
+Follow your eye care provider’s advice on how often you need follow-up exams.

-Consider discussing these topics at every visit with your eye doctor:
+Consider discussing these topics at every visit with your eye care provider:

 • Any new symptoms.
 Even if your vision has been stable for a while, it’s always good to be on alert for any new symptoms.
-Tell your eye doctor if you have trouble seeing things that are straight ahead, or if you’re noticing the lines on an Amsler grid look curved or blocked out when you monitor your vision at home.
+Tell your eye care provider if you have trouble seeing things that are straight ahead, or if you’re noticing that the lines on an Amsler grid look curved or blocked out when you monitor your vision at home.

 • If AMD affects your daily activities.
-Your eye doctor will want to know how AMD is affecting your everyday life.
-Tell them if AMD is getting in the way of reading, driving, or any other activities, and if so, what you're doing to adapt.
+Your eye care provider will want to know how AMD is affecting your everyday life.
+Tell them if AMD is getting in the way of reading, driving, or any other activities.
+Ask what you can do to adapt.

 It’s common to have other questions about AMD.
 You might want to ask: